SaaS Management

 6. Monitor and optimize usage

 SaaS management is an ongoing process.
 Once your strategy is in place, continue to regularly review usage so you can achieve full-stack observability and identify opportunities for further optimization, such as adjusting licenses or removing redundant apps.
 For example, you might be able to reduce spending on a particular tool if only a few team members use it.
-SaaS management platforms can help here, offering metrics like number of active users or logins per month.
+SaaS operations management platforms can help here, offering metrics like number of active users or logins per month.

 7. Ensure compliance and security